carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 Legacy option to specify code object ABI V3 (AMDGPU only)

-.. option:: -mcode-object-version=<version>
+.. option:: -mcode-object-version=<arg>

 Specify code object ABI version.
-Defaults to 3.
+Allowed values are 2, 3, 4, and 5.
+Defaults to 4.
 (AMDGPU only)

 .. option:: -mconsole<arg>